Khalil-Zakout/FPL-Scraper/README.md

 ## Contact
-For any inquiries or feedback, please reach out to zakoutkhalil@gmail.com
+For questions or contributions, please reach out to me at zakoutkhalil@gmail.com.
+You can also connect with me on [LinkedIn](https://www.linkedin.com/in/khalil-zakout/).